 Car accidents happen out of the blue and often produce a chaotic aftermath and a lot of stress and frustration.
-Figuring out what to do next might seem like an insurmountable task in the midst of all that is happening, but it is important to remain calm and keep some of these crucial steps in mind.
-Of course, you should always make sure everyone is safe and call for emergency medical assistance if necessary.
-You should also call the police.
-Officers at the scene will file a police report, which is a must-have not only your own insurance company, but for your claim against the at-fault party.
+Figuring out what to do next might seem like an insurmountable task in the midst of all that is happening, but it is important to remain calm and take the right steps to protect you and your case.

 - You can argue with words and retellings of an event, but it is a lot harder to dispute a photo.
 Photos can show proof of the cause of the accident, the contributing factors that might have led to it, and the extent of the damages you suffered as a result of the collision.

 - Photos can also show injuries, property damage, damage sustained by the vehicles involved, and other details that might be able to prove your case.
 Memory is not always reliable, so having photos will not only help your case, but help jog your memory as well in case you begin to forget any details.

 - When you begin to negotiate with insurance adjusters, photos of the car accident can be presented to substantiate the fault of the other party, helping you obtain the full compensation you deserve.